Management Of Some Common Malocclusions

 Anterior Crowding Etiology

-- Arch length: Tooth material discrepancy occur due to decrease in arch length or increase in the tooth material.
+- Arch length: Tooth material discrepancy occurs due toa decrease in arch length or increase in the tooth material.
 This is the common reason for hereditary crowding.

-- Presence of the supernumerary or extra teeth can lead to crowded arrangement of teeth.
+- Presence of the supernumerary or extra teeth can lead to a crowded arrangement of teeth.

 - Abnormalities present in size and shape of the teeth can lead to crowding.